Introduction and Aims

 Each theme is enacted through the opportunity to practice the skills and reflect on learning through the application of a specific project – known as the incubator project.
 It provides a rich context to apply the learning from the module.
 The assessment strategy draws on this experience.
 For example distributed leadership performance examines the skill of students leading within a team.

-Understand practices of leading required for effective cross-cultural leader-follower relationships
+demonstrate comprehensive knowledge and understanding of practices of leading required for effective cross-cultural leader-follower relationships;

 Group presentation (20%)